Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_an_explanation.rst

 Once you have created and written your file, you need to update the ``docs/explanations/index.rst`` file so your new explanation appears in the web page.

-In particular, you only need to include your new explanation in a ``toctree`` like this one:
+In particular, you only need to include your new explanation in a :rst:dir:`sphinx:toctree` like this one:

 .. code-block:: text